 A growing number of governments around the world are considering whether to grant legal recognition to same-sex marriages.
-More than a dozen countries currently have national laws allowing gays and lesbians to marry, mostly in Europe and the Americas.
-In two other countries, including the United States, some jurisdictions allow same-sex couples to wed, while others do not.
+Nearly two dozen countries currently have national laws allowing gays and lesbians to marry, mostly in Europe and the Americas.
+In Mexico, some jurisdictions allow same-sex couples to wed, while others do not.

 Same-sex marriage will become legal in Finland starting in 2017.
 The Finnish Parliament approved a bill legalizing same-sex unions in November 2014, and Finland’s president, Sauli Niinistö, signed the measure into law in February 2015.
 The bill started out as a “citizens’ initiative” – a public petition with a reported 167,000 signatures.

 Finland becomes the last of the five Nordic countries to legalize same-sex marriage, joining Denmark, Iceland, Norway and Sweden.